AntonioBerna/wave/README.md

 # How to use my software?

-First of all we need to create a virtual environment for the Python programming language, using this command on the terminal:
+After creating your workbook you will need to create a virtual environment for the Python programming language, using this command on the terminal:

 ```
 python3 venv venv